 3 Amazing Examples of Blended Learning Boosting the Workforce

-Modern businesses operate in an era of cutting-edge technology, rapidly changing skills and extreme competition.
-It is no surprise then that global spending on employee training and development has been steadily rising over the last ten years.
-According to TrainingIndustry.com, the global business spend on employee training in 2018 was over $366 billion.
-However, CGS’s 2019 Enterprise Learning Annual Report shows us that only 9% of surveyed businesses report being ‘highly satisfied’ with the effectiveness of their current learning programs.
+Modern businesses operate in an era of cutting-edge technology, rapidly changing skills and global competition.
+It is no surprise, then, that global spending on employee training and development has steadily risen over the past 10 years.
+According to TrainingIndustry.com, global businesses spent $370 billion on employee training in 2019.
+It decreased to $358 billion in 2020 due to COVID-19 but is expected to bounce back in 2021 and beyond.
+However, our 2019 Enterprise Learning Annual Report revealed that only 7 percent of surveyed businesses report being ‘highly satisfied’ with the effectiveness of their current learning programs.

 With blended learning, organizations are able to enhance their economies of scale to reduce costs while also improving learning outcomes.
 Here are three fascinating examples of how blended learning can be deployed across enterprises: